diffblue/gitlab/doc/administration/gitaly/praefect.md

 If there are multiple Praefect nodes:

-- Complete the following steps for **each** node.
+1. Designate one node as the deploy node, and configure it using the following steps.
-- Designate one node as the "deploy node", and configure it first.
+1. Complete the following steps for each additional node.

 To complete this section you need a [configured PostgreSQL server](#postgresql), including: